rokath/trice/docs/TriceUserGuide.md

 - Within one trice message the parameter bit width `W` does not change.
 - When the receiving tool has to convert the endianness it needs some rules:
-  - convert u16=`ssiiiiii iiiiiiii` or u16=`ssxxxxxx xxxxxxxx` and split into selector and ID
+  - convert u16=`ssiiiiii iiiiiiii` or u16=`ssxxxxxx xxxxxxxx` and split into stamp selector and ID
-  - check the 2 selector bits:
+  - check the 2 stamp selector bits:
     - 0: reserved
     - 1: convert then u16=NC
     - 2: convert then u16=stamp16 & u16=NC